So, you’ve got big ideas for some amazing electronic beats, and now all you’ve got to do is get the right equipment.

 Sound like you?
-Take a break from worrying and let me give you the pros and cons to let you decide which will work best for you.
+Take a break from worrying, and let us give you the pros and cons to let you decide which will work best for you.

-When deciding on what to use for your at-home studio setup, you don’t want to just grab the first thing that pops up on Google.
+When deciding on what to use for your at-home studio setup, you don’t want to just grab the first thing you see.

 Nowadays, audio mixers also come with built-in FireWire or USB capability.
 These devices make precise audio editing possible on the fly.

-One of the main advantages that audio interfaces have over mixers is the compact size they come in.
+One of the main advantages of an audio interface over mixers is their compact size.

-Along with more desk space, the smaller size of an audio interface means that you’re going to have an easier time transferring it when you’re composing on the go.
+The smaller size of an audio interface means that it won’t take up too much desk space, and you’re going to have an easier time transferring it when you’re composing on the go.